mkbr01/azure-database-migration331/README.md

 ### Sandbox

 A sandbox is a controlled and isolated environment where applications and software can be tested, developed, and experimented with, all without impacting the production systems.
-To create this development environment, the Windows VM which is currently the Production Environment, with all of its infrastructure, will be duplicated.
-The purpose of a sandbox allows you to work on the application, test new features, and troubleshoot issues in a safe and isolated environment before making changes in the production system.
+To create this development environment, the Windows VM which is currently the Production Environment, with all of its infrastructure, is duplicated.
+The purpose of a sandbox is to work on the application, test new features, and troubleshoot issues in a safe and isolated environment before making changes in the production system.

 ### Backup Process

 - **Full Backup**
-    - Generated a full backup of the production database hosted on the Windows VM.
+    - Generate a full backup of the production database hosted on the Windows VM.
-    - Stored the resultant backup file in a designated location on my computer.
+    - Store the resultant backup file in a designated location on the computer.

 ### Azure Blob Storage Configuration

 - **Blob Storage Account**
-    - Configured an Azure Blob Storage account to serve as a secure online repository for database backups.
+    - Configure an Azure Blob Storage account to serve as a secure online repository for database backups.
 - **Backup Upload**
-    - Uploaded the production database backup file to the Blob Storage container for redundant backup storage.
+    - Upload the production database backup file to the Blob Storage container for redundant backup storage.

 ### Development Environment Provisioning

 - **Windows VM Setup**
-    - Provisioned a new Windows VM mirroring the development setup.
+    - Provision a new Windows VM mirroring the development setup.
-    - Installed SQL Server on this VM to mimic the necessary database infrastructure.
+    - Install SQL Server on this VM to mimic the necessary database infrastructure.
 - **Database Restoration**
-    - Restored the production database backup onto the new development environment ("sandbox").
+    - Restore the production database backup onto the new development environment ("sandbox").

 ### Automated Backups for Development

 - **Management Task in SSMS**
-    - Utilized SQL Server Management Studio (SSMS) to establish a Management Task for automating regular backups of the development database.
+    - Utilize SQL Server Management Studio (SSMS) to establish a Management Task for automating regular backups of the development database.
 - **Backup Schedule**
-    - Configured a weekly backup schedule to ensure consistent protection and simplify recovery for the development environment.
+    - Configure a weekly backup schedule to ensure consistent protection and simplify recovery for the development environment.

 ### Testing and Validation

 - **Development Environment**
-    - Functionality: Verified the restored database's functionality in the development environment.
+    - Functionality: Verify the restored database's functionality in the development environment.
-    - Data Integrity: Confirmed data integrity post-restoration, ensuring consistency with the production database.
+    - Data Integrity: Confirm data integrity post-restoration, ensuring consistency with the production database.
 - **Automated Backups**
-    - Consistency: Validated the automated backup schedule, ensuring regular and consistent backups.
+    - Consistency: Validate the automated backup schedule, ensuring regular and consistent backups.

 ### Insights Gained

-- **Data Security**: Leveraging Azure Blob Storage provided an extra layer of backup protection, enhancing data security.
+- **Data Security**: Leveraging Azure Blob Storage provides an extra layer of backup protection, enhancing data security.
-- **Development Efficiency**: The provisioned development environment ("sandbox") facilitated controlled experimentation and testing without impacting production data.
+- **Development Efficiency**: The provisioned development environment ("sandbox") facilitates controlled experimentation and testing without impacting production data.
-- **Operational Resilience**: Automating backups streamlined the backup process, enabling swift recovery and reducing operational overhead.
+- **Operational Resilience**: Automating backups streamlines the backup process, enabling swift recovery and reducing operational overhead.

 ## Data Backup and Restore